berniegp/mock-xmlhttprequest/README.md

 #### Mock API
 ##### `MockXhr.timeoutEnabled`
-This static property controls [automatic timeout](#the-timeout-attribute-and-request-timeouts) of requests of all instances of the class.
+This static `boolean` property controls [automatic timeout](#the-timeout-attribute-and-request-timeouts) of requests from all instances of the class.

 ##### `timeoutEnabled`
-This property controls [automatic timeout](#the-timeout-attribute-and-request-timeouts) of this `MockXhr` instance.
+This `boolean` property controls [automatic timeout](#the-timeout-attribute-and-request-timeouts) from this `MockXhr` instance.

 ##### `getResponseHeadersHash()`
 Returns all response headers as an object.
 The header names are in lower-case.

 #### `MockXhr` lifecycle hooks
-The `MockXhr` lifecycle hooks can be configured at these locations:
+You can define callback methods for the `MockXhr` lifecycle hooks at these locations:
 1. A static property on the `MockXhr` class.
-This affects all instances of `MockXhr` and all its subclasses.
+The hook applies to all instances of `MockXhr` and of its subclasses.
-2. A static property on a `MockXhr` subclass as exposed by [`MockXhrServer.MockXhr`](#mockxhr) or returned by [`newMockXhr()`](#newmockxhr).
-This affects all instances of that class.
+2. A static property on a `MockXhr` subclass returned by [`MockXhrServer.MockXhr`](#mockxhr) or [`newMockXhr()`](#newmockxhr).
+The hook applies to all instances of that class.
 3. A property on an instance of `MockXhr`.
-This affects that instance only.
+The hook applies to that instance only.

-If you define multiple hooks for a lifecycle event, they are called in the order from the list above.
+If you define multiple hooks for a lifecycle event, they are called in the order above.

-You should generally prefer the third option over the second one because it makes it easier to isolate your test cases.
+You should generally prefer the third option which makes it easier to isolate your test cases.

 ##### `onCreate`
+Callback method that receives these arguments:
+- `xhr`: New `MockXhr` instance.

+Use this lifecycle hook to intercept instances of `MockXhr` when they are constructed.

 Called when an instance of `MockXhr` is created, at the end of its constructor.
-The hook function receives the created `MockXhr` as an argument.

-Use this lifecycle hook to intercept instances of `MockXhr` when they are constructed.

-This lifecycle hook does not exist as a `MockXhr` instance property because it is called as part of an instance's constructor.
+This lifecycle hook is therefore only available as a static property.

 ```javascript
 import { MockXhr, newMockXhr } from 'mock-xmlhttprequest';